wescale/taco-project/README.md

 # The email you used for creating the account one first step.
 root_email: "your_root@email"

-# Be sure to have at least one empty line at the end of the file.
+# The main region you will be operating from for this deployment.
-# Next steps will have to append to this file.
+main_region: "eu-west-1"

 ```